lu22do/accounts-boilerplate-react/readme.md

 This is a meteor boilerplate for an app manipulating some data (a collection of 'stuffs' defined by a schemas) and protected by accounts using a user name for login.
+It relies on react and flowrouter.

 Regarding account management, there is a concept of 'admin' account who can see and administer the users (and any stuff data).
 Login is required to use the app and only owner can delete/edit his own stuff.
 The Admin password can be set in the settings.json file.